limefrogyank/siunitx-pcc/speech.md

-Adding spaces to the number using Unicode character 2009 (slimspace) causes speech-rule-engine (SRE) to add spaces to the number causing a number like 12345 (which looks like 12&#x2009;345) to be read as "twelve two hundred and fourty-five".
+Adding spaces to the number using Unicode character 2009 (slimspace) causes speech-rule-engine (SRE) to add spaces to the number causing a number like 12345 (which looks like 12&#x2009;345) to be read as "twelve three hundred and fourty-five".

 This happens when:
 - MathJax parses LaTeX:  `12\,345`